-This section presents a summary of results from classical item analysis of the field-test items administered in 2023.
-A total of 33 field-test items were administered in South Dakota, with ten items from the legacy science test (two, two, and six for elementary, middle, and high schools, respectively).
-Thirty-one field-test items passed rubric validation, with 23 ICCR field-test items and eight legacy items.
-For the 23 field-test ICCR items that passed rubric validation, one was flagged for item discrimination, four items were flagged for p-value, eight items were flagged for response time, and no item was flagged for DIF according to the criteria used in 2023 (as described in Section 4.1, Item Discrimination, through Section 4.4, Differential Item Functioning Analysis).
-Some items were flagged for multiple reasons.
-Flagged field-test items were reviewed by educators during data review.
-For the ICCR items, the total number of field-test items flagged and the total number of field-test items that passed rubric validation in 2023 were summarized in Table 11.
+This section presents a summary of results from classical item analysis of the field-test items administered in 2024.
+A total of 28 field-test items were administered in South Dakota, with 17 ICCR field-test items and 11 items from the legacy science test (three, four, and four for elementary, middle, and high schools, respectively).
+Twenty-seven field-test items passed rubric validation, with 16 ICCR items and 11 legacy items.
+For the 16 field-test ICCR items that passed rubric validation, one was flagged for p-value, three items were flagged for item discrimination, four items were flagged for response time, one item was flagged for DIF, one item was flagged for